LP - SEPO - WH-ECOO- Desktop image

 Capstone project

-The capstone project presents an opportunity for you to synthesize the knowledge and insights gained throughout the program and apply them to an extended case study.
-Through a systematic and strategic approach, you will leverage the program's learnings to develop a comprehensive road map and framework.
-This hands-on experience can help you to translate theory into practice and drive change.
+The capstone project presents an opportunity for you to synthesize the knowledge and insights gained throughout the program’s comprehensive curriculum and apply them to an extended case study.
+Through a systematic and strategic approach, you will leverage the program's learnings to develop a detailed strategy-based roadmap and framework.
+This hands-on experience enables you to engage effectively with the program’s learning and translate theory into practice to drive change.

 Meet the faculty